How to TIG Weld Aluminum, Plus MIG Weld, With One Multiprocess Welder

 A versatile solution

 On the jobsite or in the shop, there is often a need to weld many different material types and use different welding processes.
-Consider an option that provides these capabilities in one lightweight, portable welding system — and delivers industrial-level output.
+Consider an option that provides these capabilities in one lightweight, portable welding system — and delivers industrial-level output and advanced TIG welding capabilities.

 The ability to weld most any material — anywhere — with one welding power source can provide significant benefits for productivity and efficiency.